Key Takeaway

 Do I need to count calories during the first week?

-We generally do not recommend strict calorie counting during week one.
-The medication naturally reduces your intake, and adding the stress of counting can make the transition harder.
-Focus on food quality, especially protein, rather than numbers.
-Once you are past the adjustment period, tracking can be a useful tool. calorie intake semaglutide
+We generally don't recommend strict calorie counting during week one.
+The medication naturally reduces your food intake, and adding the stress of counting can make the transition harder.
+Focus on food quality, especially protein fiber combinations, rather than numbers.
+Once you're past the adjustment period, tracking can be a useful tool.

 Get Personalized Guidance From Day One